 Since a bank debit card is linked to a checking account, when you have a bank debit card you also have the ability to write checks.
+This is one of many reasons to have a checking account.
 You could use this option to make large payments, such as your rent, or to make payments through the mail, such as certain bills.
 A prepaid debit card does not have a checking account associated with it and therefore does not come with check-writing abilities.

 - Reloading Funds

 Bank debit cards are extremely regulated and have countless consumer protections in place to protect their users.
-Prepaid debit cards are a much newer phenomena though, and lawmakers have still not properly addressed all the security issues surrounding these cards.
-Fraud prevention is the biggest worry, because some criminals can steal a cardholder’s information or funds from prepaid debit cards with fewer repercussions.
+Prepaid debit cards are a much newer phenomenon though, and lawmakers have still not properly addressed all the security issues surrounding these cards.
+Fraud prevention is the biggest worry because some criminals can steal a cardholder’s information or funds from prepaid debit cards with fewer repercussions.

 One protection all bank debit cards have that not all prepaid debit cards have is FDIC insurance.
-If a bank were to close, FDIC insurance ensures that the money you have in a saving or checking account at that bank, up to $250,000, is safe.
+If a bank were to close, FDIC insurance ensures that the money you have in a checking or savings account at that bank, up to $250,000, is safe.

 Which Card Is Best For Me?